NCUA Provides Guidance on Pandemic Planning in Wake of Coronavirus

-NWCUA member credit unions may also wish to leverage NWCUA’s Compliance Resources.
-CU PolicyPro Model Policy 2195: Pandemic Influenza Preparedness & Response provides a general policy that credit unions can tailor to meet their needs.
+NWCUA member credit unions may also wish to leverage the NWCUA compliance resources.
+CU PolicyPro Model Policy 2195: Pandemic Influenza Preparedness & Response provides a general policy that the credit union can tailor to meet their needs.
 The policy covers:

 - Planning for impact to credit union operations

 - Planning for impact to employees and members

 - Allocation of resources to protect employees and members during an outbreak

 Additionally, the Business Continuity topic within the Security channel of InfoSight provides links to various pandemic resources that the credit union can utilize for their plans.

 Other considerations when it comes to any sickness outbreak.

 - Emphasize good workplace hygiene and social distance from those with obvious symptoms.